 (You can also play games at Free Rice and donate to the United Nations World Food Programme with every right answer you give.)

 Sometimes when we were visiting Daddy Gob, we’d go out to dinner at the K&W Cafeteria.
 All the way through the line, Daddy Gob would admonish me, my brother, and my sister to not let our eyes get bigger than our stomachs.
 Warning us in advance that we would hear a whole lot about the children in Ethiopia if we didn’t eat all the food we selected from the buffet.

 A lesson like that sticks with you through your entire life.
 Don’t let your eyes get bigger than your stomach.
 Don’t bite off more than you can chew.
 Don’t take on more than you can handle.
 Don’t try to break out of your shell.
 Don’t try to get out of your box.
 Don’t, don’t, don’t try anything new, in case either you don’t like it, or you fail at it.

 Daddy Gob thought Icarus only failed

 I don’t mean that literally, of course, I don’t recall ever discussing the legend of Icarus with Daddy Gob.
 And as one of his favorite granddaughters, I don’t recall him ever telling me I’d failed.
 No, what I mean is, he was only focused on the negative consequences of actions.

 He was cautious and careful, which suited him well in his work at the GE Factory.
-It was also a requirement for his work as a volunteer, then captain, of the Rescue Squad.
+It was also a requirement for his work as a volunteer at, then captain of the Salem Rescue Squad.
 I remember my mom telling me that as she was growing up, she heard about all the accidents that could easily have been prevented.